 What makes Greenland green?

 Greenland is more North, South, East, and West than Iceland.
-A thousand years ago, when Erik the Red found it, having been kicked out of Iceland for killing three people in a feud, the earth was having a warm period.
-We know, by looking at shells that the south of Greenland was much warmer than it is today, and that is where we find ancient viking settlements.
+A thousand years ago, when Erik the Red found it, having been kicked out of Iceland for killing three people in a feud, the Earth was having a warm period.
+We know, by looking at seashells archaeologists dug up, that the south of Greenland was much warmer than it is today, and that is where we find ancient Viking settlements.

-So when Erik tried to encourage people to settle there to he wasn’t lying by saying it was green.
+So when Erik tried to encourage people to settle there too he wasn’t lying by saying it was green.
 But it does seem like a conscious decision, as in the Icelandic sagas he is said to have said that a more pleasing sounding place would make it seem like a more favourable place to settle.
 Which makes sense!
-This ‘name it as you see it’ is the viking way.
-For instance Reykjavik means smokey bay, and with all the hot springs steaming here you can see why.
+This ‘name it as you see it’ is the Viking way.
+For instance, Reykjavik means smokey bay, and with all the hot springs steaming here you can see why.

 So now we know why Greenland is called Greenland because it really was green….but Iceland is not covered in ice, so why is it called Iceland?

 Iceland has famous sagas, ancient stories, often involve real people and events, that teach us many things, including why Iceland is called Iceland.
 One of these tells of a man called Flóki who came to Iceland.
 Really he came to a country called Garðarshólmur (Garðar’s Isle), as that is what Iceland was called at the time.
-Previously it was also called Snæland (snowland).
-Flóki wasn’t the first to find Iceland but it hadn’t been fully settled.
-On the way his daughter drowned, and when he finally arrived there was a long cold winter that meant all his livestock starved to death.
+Previously, it was also called Snæland (Snowland).
+Flóki wasn’t the first to find Iceland but it hadn’t been fully settled as it later was.
+Sadly, on his journey, his daughter drowned, and when he finally arrived there was a long cold winter, colder than normal, that meant all his livestock starved to death.

 Understandably, Flóki became depressed, and it didn’t get much better after he climbed a mountain, to see if there was anything good out there.
 The story says that all he could see was a fjord full of icebergs (that had probably washed over from Greenland).
-Upon his return to Norway he referred to Garðarshólmur as Iceland.
-Because to him all that was there was more ice!
+Upon his return to Norway, he referred to Garðarshólmur as Iceland.
+Because to him all that was there was lots of ice!

 Despite him telling everyone how icy it was another crew member told everyone it was so rich that even the grass dripped with butter.
 People became very interested, and so the name Iceland stuck.
 Soon people came to settle there in numbers and refer to themselves as Íslendingur (a man from Iceland in the court of Norway.)